xapian/xapian-docsprint/concepts/search/queries.rst

 terms within 10 words of each other in the current document, behaving like :xapian-just-constant:`OP_AND` with regard to weights, so that:

-* Documents which match A within 10 words of B are passed, with weight of A+B
+* Documents which match A within 10 words of B are matched, with weight of A+B

 The phrase operator allows for searching for a specific phrase and returns